 Young students who demonstrate exceptional abilities and who approach their study with self-drive, commitment, and a desire to pursue excellence, are recommended to audition for the Leela Youth Dance Company (LYDC).

-My girls have been attending the Leela dance academy for the past 5 years.
-Rina ji and the other teachers are amazing.
+My girls have been attending Leela Academy for the past 5 years.
+Rinaji and the other teachers are amazing.
 This is one of the few schools of classical Indian dance that stays true to the form.
 They spend a tremendous amount of time teaching and perfecting the art.
 The kids have done many performances through the past years, including many on the professional stage.
-My kids will continue to attend this school due to the high integrity and care the have.
+My kids will continue to attend this school due to the high integrity and care they have.

 — Seema P., Los Angeles, CA